nadimz/comunioBot/README.md

 ComunioBot uses three API providers:
    * [API-Football](https://www.api-football.com) to get league and fixture information and events.
    * [BeManager](https://mister.mundodeportivo.com) to get player ratings
-   * [Telegram Bot API](https://core.telegram.org/bots) for sending notification to a Telegram channel/group
+   * [Telegram Bot API](https://core.telegram.org/bots) for sending notifications to a Telegram channel/group

 To use this bot, you must:
   * Be subscribed to API-Football at [RapidAPI](https://rapidapi.com/api-sports/api/api-football) and have a valid API key.
 API-Football provides a free plan with a limit of 100 API calls per day.
 The bot is optimized to use up to 100 daily API calls (normally much less).